 For example, if your target audience struggles with a chaotic, out of control house, then specific help they would appreciate might include: learning what the most important chores to do each day to keep their house under control are, learning how to declutter, motivating their kids to help, or discovering storage systems to help them keep things better organized.

-For even more guidance on how to figure out exactly what your audience wants, be sure to check out “1000 Subscribers in 30 Days” which includes a complete lesson devoted exclusively to this topic!
+For even more guidance on how to figure out exactly what your audience wants, be sure to check out “Attract Paying Customers” which includes a complete lesson devoted exclusively to clarifying whom your target customer is!

 2. Draft Potential Offers

 Once you’ve identified what would motivate your customers to want to buy your service or product, it is then time to craft some potential offers.
 The title/subtitle of the lead magnet should clearly explain the benefit of the offer to entice visitors to take you up on it.

 - Action plan

 - Collection (three recipes, 5 workouts, 10 best books, etc.)

 Want even more ideas?
 Download this free guide: 18 Content Upgrades to Grow Your List FAST

 A good lead magnet will give your customer an “easy win” in the area they would like to make progress in.
 You don’t need to (and shouldn’t) try to solve all your customer’s problems with one, free resource, but you do want to help them actually make specific progress in one key area.
 Here are some ideas of draft “offers” that would potentially make good lead magnets: